Joseph W. Handley: Career

-Handley served nine years at Azusa Pacific University where he founded the Office of World Missions and led the first multi-national high school mission congress to Mexico City in 1996.
-He transitioned to Rolling Hills Covenant Church in 1998 where he served as the Global Outreach Pastor and later the Associate Pastor for Outreach Ministries.
-He led relief efforts to Hurricane Katrina and expanded the church's ministry through Kazakhstan to focus on the Silk Road.
-He enhanced holistic forms of mission through broader investment in places like the Congo, South Africa, and other countries.
-During his tenure, Handley established over 100 missional partnerships and even moved his entire family to Istanbul, Turkey for one year to study church planting and leader development.
+Handley served nine years at Azusa Pacific University, where he founded the Office of World Missions and led the first multi-national high school mission congress to Mexico City in 1996.
+He transitioned to Rolling Hills Covenant Church in 1998, where he served as the Global Outreach Pastor and later as the Associate Pastor for Outreach Ministries.
+He led relief efforts Hurricane Katrina and expanded the church's outreach through Kazakhstan, to focus on the Silk Road.
+He promoted holistic forms of mission through broader investment in countries such as Congo, South Africa, and others.
+During his tenure, Handley established over 100 missional partnerships and relocated his family to Istanbul, Turkey, for one year to study church planting and leader development.

-In July 2008, Joe became the fourth president of Asian Access, a leader development organization that began in 1967.
-He is credited with developing the award-winning partnership with SIM USA and leading the mission to invest in several natural disaster relief efforts in Japan and Nepal.
-In addition, Handley jumpstarted A2.business, the Pan Asia Leader Development program and helped launch the Nozomi Project.
-He is continuing the mission's vision to reach 20 countries by 2020.
-Currently the organization is partnered with 16 Asian countries.
+In July 2008, Handley became the fourth president of Asian Access, a leader development organization established in 1967.
+He is credited with developing an award-winning partnership with SIM USA and leading the organization’s responses to natural disaster in Japan and Nepal.
+He also launched A2.business, the Pan Asia Leader Development program, and the Nozomi Project.
+He continues to advance the mission's vision of reaching 20 countries by 2020.
+As of now, the organization partners with 16 Asian countries.

-Handley is a contributing blogger for the Billy Graham Center’s EvangelVision Blog.
-He is the senior advisor on the International Orality Network leadership team and serves on the advisory teams for ELEVATE, BiblicalTraining.org, and DualReach.
-He recently completed his Ph.D. in Intercultural Studies at Fuller Theological Seminary as of 2020.
-Handley is also frequently interviewed by Mission Network News to offer perspective on current events in Asia.
+Handley contributes to the Billy Graham Center’s EvangelVision Blog.
+He serves as a senior advisor for the International Orality Network and sits on the advisory teams of ELEVATE, BiblicalTraining.org, and DualReach.
+In 2020, he completed a Ph.D. in Intercultural Studies at Fuller Theological Seminary.
+Handley is also a regular guest on Mission Network News, offering insights on current events in Asia.